top of page

 Limit Cooling Treats:

-Instead of cooling treats, put ice in their drinkers or frozen water bottles to keep their water cold.
+Instead of offering cooling treats, consider adding ice to their drinkers or placing frozen water bottles in the water to help keep it cool throughout the day.

 Final Thoughts